National Federation of Republican Assemblies: National governance

 The NFRA is governed by a board of directors composed of its officers and three national directors from each state, one of which is the state's president.
 Unlike the Republican National Committee, there is no gender requirement for any office.
 National officers are elected for two year terms at the organization's bi-annual convention.

 Former Nevada Republican U.S. Senate nominee Sharron Angle was elected president on September 15, 2013.
 Former Ohio Secretary of State and Republican nominee in the 2006 Ohio gubernatorial election Ken Blackwell was elected executive vice president in 2011 and was re-elected in 2013.
 In 2016, Angle resigned to run again for United States Senate, and was succeeded as president by Willes Lee, former chairman of the Republican Party of Hawaii.
 Lee is a West Point graduate, former Army Ranger, and a founder of the Republican National Committee's Conservative Caucus.
+In 2021, Willes Lee was succeeded as President by the election of attorney Alex Johnson, former President of the Georgia Republican Assembly.